Amari Kight: Professional career

 After not being selected in the 2025 NFL draft, Kight signed with the Seattle Seahawks as an undrafted free agent on May 2.
 On August 26, 2025, he was released during final roster cuts, but re-signed to the team's practice squad the following day.
-On September 2, 2025, Kight was released from the Seahawks practice squad, but re-signed with the team the following day.
-Heading into the team's week four matchup, Kight was elevated from the practice squad, where he later made his NFL debut in a win over the Arizona Cardinals.
+Heading into the team's Week 4 matchup, Kight was elevated from the practice squad, where he later made his NFL debut in a win over the Arizona Cardinals.
+He was signed to the active roster on December 30.
+On February 5, 2026, Kight was placed on season-ending injured reserve due to a knee injury.

+On August 30, 2026, Kight was waived/injured by the Seahawks.
+On September 3, Kight was waived with an injury settlement.